jordonist23/800LansGallery/_posts/2023-05-09-some-of-my-fav-movies-pt-1.md

 Notable Qoutes: *I Tried To Have A Miscarriage.*

 Hereditary is one of the most terrifying movies of all time.
 It is also a well-directed dramatic thriller that centers around family dysfunction.
 The off-kilter editing throughout the film adds to the building tension throughout the movie.
-I want to keep my synopsis brief.
+This movie will give night-terrors.
+Enjoy.

 #### The Grand Budapest Hotel
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/1Fg5iWmQjwk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Notable Quotes: *I've Had Older*

 Okay, so I went into this film blind with a friend and I had an unforgettable experience.
 Grand Budapest Hotel is a unique film in almost every conceivable way.
 From the strikingly vibrant cinematography to the crass subject matter, this film stands in a space of its own.
-This one is wierd and charming.
+This one is weird and charming.
 Enjoy.

 #### Steve Jobs